provide-io/terraform-provider-pyvider/guides/04-build-your-own-provider.md

 ---

 Ready to keep exploring here?
-Jump back to the [provider tour](./provider-tour.md), or dive into [common patterns](./common-patterns.md) and [troubleshooting tips](./troubleshooting.md) as you prototype.
+Jump back to the [provider tour](./01-provider-tour.md) or check out [troubleshooting tips](./03-troubleshooting.md) as you prototype.